 - See our most recent articles or presentations collected on this website here

-- See who supported and endorsed the Position Paper here
+- See who supported and endorsed the Position Paper version 0 here